hschickdevs/ISYS-4453-NFTRaffle/webapp/README.md

 as far as the errors go I think we could just put a message on screen when someone submits something that says if metamask approves transaction you good otherwise try again..

-I would say as long as these calls shows up in a console.log i can make it happen on the front end. im not sure what to do about when the winner is announced yet my brain hurts..
+I would say as long as these calls shows up in a console.log i can make it happen on the front end. im not sure what to do about when the winner is announced yet but if you could just make a call that says who the winner is with there info